serverless-components/knative/README.md

 For the [OpenShift](https://www.openshift.com/) mode, you must have [OpenShift Serverless](https://www.openshift.com/learn/topics/serverless) installed on the cluster.
 OpenShift Serverless can be easily installed with the help of the Operator Catalog.
-Otherwise, there are no requirements except of course that you have access the OpenShift cluster.
+Otherwise, there are no requirements except of course that you have access to the OpenShift cluster.
 Authentication is done via a token that you can obtain with `oc whoami --service-token` while being connected to the cluster.

 ## Configuration